nklisch/express-openapi-generator/README.md

 // Generates our full open api document documentBuilder.generatePathsObject(app);

-// The final can be retrieved with the build() method.
+// The final document can be retrieved with the build() method.
 A new deep copy is created each time. console.log(documentBuilder.build());

 ```